-- We are located in and only represent people charged with DUI in Gainesville and Alachua County, Florida.
+- We are located in and only represent people charged with DUI in Marion and Alachua Counties Florida.
 This focus allows us to be knowledgeable regarding the local police agencies, officers, prosecutors and judges. - The fee we charge for our services in representing people charged with DUI allows us to invest the time and resources necessary to give our clients a better chance at winning their case.
-Our fee includes the civil DMV Formal Review Hearing and any representation at The University of Florida. - We do not take short cuts in our office.
-We want to give our clients the full benefit of our Team's criminal and civil defense experience. - The DUI Defense Team at Jeffrey Meldon and Associates has over 60 years of combined experienced in Florida courts defending the rights of individuals accused of DUI and other criminal charges on a regular basis.
+Our fee also includes the civil DMV Formal Review Hearing. - We do not take short cuts in our office.
+We want to give our clients the full benefit of our team's criminal and civil defense experience. - The DUI Defense Team at Meldon Law has over 60 years of combined experienced in Florida courts defending the rights of individuals accused of DUI and other criminal charges on a regular basis. - We have offices located in Gainesville and Ocala and represent people charged with DUI in North Central Florida.